dthung99/AI_small_project/VAE_variational_autoencoder_from_scratch/README.md

 + &beta;-VAE minimize the output-input MSE and the KL distance of the latent distribution and a prior gaussian distribution

-+ VQ-VAE minimize the output-input MSE and the Euclidean distance between latent vectors and codebook vectors
++ VQ-VAE minimize the output-input MSE and the Euclidean distance between latent vectors and codebook vectors (Not yet finished)